Tmonster/Tmonster.github.io/_posts/2024-05-29-is-ai-our-jurassic-park?.md

 I would bet a lot of money that this kind of conversation happens at tech companies with investors, just not about dinosaurs obviously.
 It's clear though that the **LEAD RESEARCHER** doesn't think that the current **PRODUCTS**/dinosaurs are safe for the **GENERAL PUBLIC**, and that more time needs to be spent developing a safer version for consumption.
 The CEO, however, wants to appease the investors/shareholders.
 I imagine these conversations have happened with AI product managers & company leadership, except the situatino today is worse.
 The investors/shareholders for Microsoft, OpenAI, Google, and Apple are competing with each other to develop the next best version, but are probably not listening to the researchers about the ethical dilemmas, or how it could affect public safety.
 The companies are only thinking about their shareholders/investors.

-Later on in the book there is an argument between Hammond and the "zookeeper" for Jurassic Park. (page 155-156)
+Later on in the book there is an argument between Hammond and John Arnold the chief systems engineer for Jurassic Park. (page 155-156)

-TODO \<add quote\>:
+_"You've got to realize that, from an engineering standpoint, Jurassic Park is by far the most ambitious theme park in history...
+Jurassic Park has all the problems of any amusement park, ride maintenance, queue control, transportation, food handling, living accommodations, trash disposal, security.
+Second we have all the problems of a major zoo -- care of the animals; health and welfare; feeding and cleanliness protection from insects, pests, allergies, and illnesses; maintenance of barrieres; and all the rest.
+And finally, we have the unprecedented problems of caring for a population of animals that no one has ever tried to maintain before."_

+Arnold, the zookeeper, then goes on to list a few of the problems they are having with the animals, and consistently mentions that no one knows what the underlying issue is, and they have no idea where to start.
+These conversations with Hammond show that a lot of the time, the main investors don't grasp what issues there may be and how they could put their own customers in danger.
+I fear this could be happening with AI, but the customers don't know.

 #### 5. John Hammond has researchers recreating life by developing dinosaurs.
 A completely new life form that **no one** has experience with.
 Top researchers don't quite understand how dinosaurs behave, so neither will the general public.
 The following quote is from Ian Malcom, one of the researchers on the island.